Ship code faster. Communicate better. Stop writing release notes by hand.

 Common Questions

-"Do I need to write PRs differently?"
+- "Do I need to write PRs differently?"
+No. Decent titles and linked issues are enough.

-"What if I don't use Git tags?"
+- "What if I don't use Git tags?"
+Use a date range or select a range by PR numbers instead.

-"Can I edit the notes after publishing?"
+- "Can I edit after publishing?"
+Yes.
+Edit and republish.

 What's Next?